chennaitricolor/whatyourward-Android/README.md

 > **Note:** The apk will be inside the path ``WhatYourWard/app/build/outputs/apk/debug/``

-## How to build the APK and install it on a running emulator or connected device?
+## How to build the APK and install it on a running emulator or connected device in command line?

 **cd** to the current project directory